Hatching eggs is an amazingly fun and rewarding experience. In just 21 days you can have healthy baby chicks breaking out of the eggshells!

 We like to keep houseplants near our incubators to help keep fresh clean air around the incubators.
 We also keep the incubator vents all the way open to ensure the embryos get sufficient fresh air and oxygen.

 Make sure your incubator is thoroughly cleaned between hatches.
-You can use white vinegar or our favorite Thieves Cleaner to disinfect between hatches.
+Our favorite way to naturally disinfect incubators between hatches is with Thieves Cleaner.
 Wash your hands before and after handling the eggs.
-If bacteria penetrates the shell, it will multiply in the heat and can kill the developing embryo.
+If bacteria penetrates the shell, it will multiply in the heat and humidity and can kill the developing embryo.
 (If this happens, youʼll typically see a blood ring when you candle the egg.)

 Incubation (First 18 Days)